Addams Family Reunion

-Addams Family Reunion is a 1998 American comedy horror film based on the characters from the cartoon created by cartoonist Charles Addams.
+Addams Family Reunion is a 1998 American comedy film based on the characters from the cartoon created by cartoonist Charles Addams.
 Directed by Dave Payne, the film was intended to serve as a pilot for a new proposed television series produced by Saban.
-The film stars Daryl Hannah and Tim Curry as Morticia and Gomez Addams respectively while Carel Struycken and Christopher Hart's hand are the only ones to reprise their roles from the last two films.
-The film's plot focused on the eccentric, macabre aristocratic Addams family mistakenly arriving at the wrong family reunion and encountering a man (Ed Begley Jr.) who seeks to commit murder in order to inherit a fortune.
+The film stars Daryl Hannah and Tim Curry as Morticia and Gomez Addams respectively, while Carel Struycken and Christopher Hart's hand are the only ones to reprise their roles from the last two films.
+The film's plot focuses on the eccentric, macabre aristocratic Addams family mistakenly arriving at the wrong family reunion and encountering a man (Ed Begley Jr.) who seeks to commit murder in order to inherit a fortune.

-Payne had intended to give the film a dark, edgy tone, but Saban had interfered with the development, insisting that the story be aimed solely at entertaining children, and lack much of the black comedy and satire of the previous films.
-Saban also wanted Payne to imitate aspects of Paramount Pictures' popular 1991–93 duo of films, and the 1964 TV series, and rejected any original idea developed by Payne and the film's screenwriters.
+Payne had intended to give the film a dark, edgy tone.
+However, Saban had interfered with the development, insisting that the story be aimed solely at entertaining children, and lack much of the black comedy and satire of the previous films.
+Saban also wanted Payne to imitate aspects of Paramount Pictures' popular 1991–1993 duo of films, and the 1964 TV series, and rejected any original idea developed by Payne and the film's screenwriters.
 As a result, the film was poorly received by critics, who criticized the film's screenplay, special effects, production design, and much of its acting, while singling out Tim Curry's performance for praise, calling Curry the best part of the film.